Cheap & Healthy Grocery List for College Student Athletes

 • Buy what you will actually eat, not only what you hope you will eat.

 • In-season fruits/veggies are less expensive or more likely to have deals.
-Check out which are in-season in your location.
+Check out what produce is in-season in your location.

 • Frozen, canned, and fresh produce – they all have a similar nutritional value, so buying a combination of these options saves money and fridge space and prevents waste from food going bad before you eat it.